 Organised by Gallipoli Centenary Peace Campaign (GCPC), the event attracted over 50 people who came together to pay tribute to Australian soldiers killed during WW1 and other wars that Australia has engaged in.
-This includes all Indigenous Australians who served in these wars, including the 500-600 who fought in WW1 and who have only been fully recognised in recent times.
+This includes all Indigenous Australians who served in these wars, including the 500-600 who fought in WW1 and who have only been officially recognised in recent times.

 As the name suggests, however, Anzac Day Reflections aim to do more than recognise Australian casualties of foreign military engagements.
 The purpose of these gatherings is to honour these wartime casualties by reflecting on how the slaughter and maiming of a generation of the country’s youth actually came about over 100 years ago.

 On such occasions, we need to ask a range of questions including how our country got involved in these wars, what purposes were actually being served, and what mistakes were made in prolonging hostilities.

 Anzac Day commemorations tend to ignore such questions in favour of celebrating “sacrifice and heroism” along with fostering such fictions as the nation was born at Gallipoli and our national identity was established in wartime.

 In other words, we need to learn from past military tragedies so that we can minimise the chance of them occurring in the future.1

 This year’s program, facilitated by John Butcher from GCPC, involved a variety of contributions motivated by these sentiments.
 These included: